Welsh NHS dental charges differ from England. Information based on Welsh Government and Audit Wales sources. Not legal advice.

 The risk-based recall innovation

-The policy has been controversial in some quarters: critics argue that 24-month gaps may miss early decay, although the NICE evidence base supports the longer intervals for genuinely low-risk patients.
+The policy has been controversial in some quarters: critics argue that long gaps may miss early decay, although the NICE evidence base supports the longer intervals for genuinely low-risk patients.
 Some patients prefer to attend privately at six-month intervals if they want shorter recall than their NHS dentist recommends, which is a permissible private arrangement alongside the NHS care.

 The access tier system

 In practice, access remains uneven across Wales.
 Rural areas in mid and west Wales have particularly limited NHS dental capacity.
-Audit Wales reports on NHS dentistry have repeatedly highlighted the gap between policy intent and patient experience, while acknowledging that the 2022 reform has improved the dentist-side incentive structure compared with the UDA model.
+Audit Wales reports on NHS dentistry have repeatedly highlighted the gap between policy intent and patient experience, while acknowledging that the reform has improved the dentist-side incentive structure compared with the UDA model.

 The Welsh Government has explored several supplementary measures including increased Community Dental Service capacity, support for dental practice recruitment in underserved areas, and pilot work on dental therapist-led care to expand effective capacity within existing dentist workforce limits.